Top 5 (REALLY) Free VPNs for Google Chrome in 2018

 - No registration required

 If you are using Google Chrome as a web browser, adding a VPN is a great way to stay safe and access the content you want.
-To learn more about VPNs and their benefits, check out our informative guide!
+That said, all free VPNs have their drawbacks.
+To learn more about what risks to watch out for, click here.
+And to learn more about VPNs in general, check out our informative guide!

 If you’re willing to pay a bit more and get a better service, these are the best VPNs for Google Chrome.